Pandemic Response City Project

 Impact

-As a result of Medellín’s project, 300 refugee and migrant families at risk of homelessness—comprising 1,250 people—accessed dignified temporary shelter and wraparound social services.
+As a result of Medellín’s project, 300 refugee and migrant families at risk of homelessness—comprising 1,250 people—accessed dignified temporary shelters and wraparound social services.
 Over 80 percent of these families went on to find permanent housing on their own.

 In addition to fulfilling a dire need for housing, Medellín’s project strengthened the city’s institutional offering of social services for its growing migrant community.
 This is especially impactful given the informational and institutional barriers migrants and refugees face to accessing essential services like healthcare, housing, and legal support in the city.